SydneyGH/BlackJack/README.md

 The Tkinter module is used to create the GUI, which helps you play the game.
 The Random module is used to select random cards for each player.

-An example of the coding running is below:
+An example of the code running is below:

 ![](images/blackJackGIF.gif)